-Alternative #1 - Require a specified amount of commercial floor area based upon frontage.
-This approach would specify that a mixed use building must provide for a certain defined formula of commercial square footage.
-However, it would provide flexibility so that, once the minimum square footage or linear frontage requirement is met, other uses could be located along the ground floor.
-One example of this approach would be to state that 70% of a building's frontage must be a non-residential use (commercial use).
-This would not dictate the overall size of the building to be built, but would affect how the building is configured.
-A slightly different variation would be for 70% of the street frontage to be commercial, which would dictate the size of the building making a mandatory requirement to construct commercial.
+Option 1- Require a specified amount of commercial floor area based upon street frontage or lot area.
+This approach would specify that a mixed use building must provide for a certain defined formula of commercial square footage, however, it would provide flexibly that once the minimum square footage or linear frontage requirement is met that other uses could be located along the ground floor.
+One example of this approach would be to state that 70% of your street frontage must be a non-residential use, this would dictate the size of the building to be built and the amount of commercial.
+A slightly different variation would be for 70% of the building length to be commercial, which would not dictate the size of the building, just that 70% of what is built would have commercial.
+A second example would be to require that front lot line requires a minimum of 2,500 square feet for every 100 linear feet of frontage, but no requirement calculated for side lot lines that would occur with corner or through lots.

-With a building frontage standard, there would no longer be a restriction on apartments being located above commercial uses, but it would require commercial to be included within any mixed use building and that any area not used for commercial could be used for residential uses or accessory uses.
+With this approach, there would no longer be a restriction on apartments being located above commercial uses, but it would require commercial be included within any mixed use building and that any area not used for commercial could be uses for residential uses or accessory uses.
 A standalone use of residential would not be permitted in this scenario.
-The 70% limit would be reserved for non-residential uses and would not include residential uses, lobbies, amenity spaces, or parking garage entrances within the building.
+The 70% limit would be reserved for non-residential uses and not include residential uses, lobbies, amenity spaces, or parking garage entrances.

 This approach could meet the developer's interest depending on how low the formula is set and if a hotel would count as part of the square footage.
-Staff believes a hotel lobby could count as non-residential, but hotel rooms themselves would not meet this expectation.
-The ramifications of Option 1 would be to maintain a commercial requirement, but in many circumstances household living uses and amenity spaces would likely be located along the street level and it would clearly allow for residential uses on the first floor at the rear of the building.
+The ramifications of this approach would be to maintain a commercial requirement, but in many circumstances household living uses and amenity spaces would likely be located along the street level.

-Alternative #2 - Allow for sites with multiple street frontages to place residential uses across from another residentially zoned sites.
+Option 2- Allow for sites with multiple street frontages to place residential uses across from another residentially zoned site.
 This approach would only be applicable to the periphery of Campustown and to corner properties with multiple frontages.
-The core areas in the center of Campustown would not abut residential zoned land and would not be able to locate residential uses along the street.
+The core areas in center of Campustown would not abut residential zoned land and would not be able to locate residential uses along the street.
 This change would allow for residential uses to be proposed along a street that is across from an already existing residential area.
-This approach allows developers to consider the viability of commercial uses when a site is not located along a two-sided commercial street.
+This approach allows for streets that are not two sided commercial streets to consider the viability of commercial uses and the compatibility of residential to residential uses.

-All properties within Campustown along Lincoln Way other than the developer's site are across from the University which is zoned S-GA, and those properties would not be able to avoid having commercial uses on the ground floor.
-The ramifications of this approach would be that there is no certainty on the amount of commercial space that would exist in a project.
-However, there would be very few sites that would be able to meet the requirement of being across from residential zoning and to not have commercial uses.
+All other properties than the developer's site along Lincoln Way are across from the University which is zoned S-GA and these properties would not be able to avoid having commercial uses on the ground floor.
+The ramifications of this approach would be that there is no certainty on the amount of commercial space that would exist in a project; however, there would be very few sites that would be able to meet the requirement of being across from residential zoning requirement to not have commercial uses.
 This type of change would allow for residential units and amenity spaces to exist along the street level and not have such uses restricted to being above commercial.